Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Graphs

 \subsection{Summary}

-This section demonstrates that tangles are very well suited for a graph clustering setting.
-Theoretical performance guarantees exist, and the algorithms work in practice in a very straightforward way.
+This section demonstrates that tangles are well suited for a graph clustering setting.
+We provide theoretical performance guarantees and show that the algorithms work straightforwardly in practice.
 It is particularly encouraging to see that only a few initial cuts are necessary to achieve good performance.
-The number of considered cuts, what we at first believed to be the bottle neck of the computation (due to its cubic contribution), is not a limiting factor in practice.
-In Section~\ref{sub:metric:synthetic} we will investigate the overall runtime of the algorithm and see that it behaves almost linear in the number of cuts.
+The number of considered cuts, which we initially believed to be the bottleneck of the computation (due to its cubic contribution to the running time), is not a limiting factor in practice.
+In Section~\ref{sub:metric:synthetic}, we will investigate the overall runtime of the algorithm and see that it behaves almost linearly in the number of cuts.